 In a couple of weeks I’m hosting a code class in our Carmel office, and I want to make sure the attendees are familiar with occupancy classifications and use groups before they arrive.
 So I decided to try something new – a program called Quizlet, which allows me to create study materials and a test on whatever topic I want to teach about.
-I started with the NFPA 101 occupancy classifications, and embedded below are 3 tools to help learn about them.
+I started with the NFPA 101 occupancy classifications (the IBC use groups are here), and embedded below are 3 tools to help learn about them.

 1) Flashcards – The definition of the occupancy classification or hazard of contents is on one side – click the flash card to see the other side which has the term.
 To see the next card, click the blue arrow at the bottom.
 You can click play on the left to play the cards through automatically, but it goes pretty fast.
 If you’d like a computerized voice (it’s not me!) to read the card to you, click the speaker icon in the top right.